Engine > Valve clearance adjustment on Austin Mini

 • Hold the rocker arm adjusting screw to prevent it from turning.
 Use the large flathead screwdriver.

 • Slightly loosen the rocker arm adjusting nut.
-Use the 1/2'' combination spanner.
+Use the 1/2'' spanner.

 • Slightly loosen the screw (only if there is not enough clearance).